-Most financial analysts define “alpha” as risk that a prudent investor cannot diversify away, or risk that must be compensated for beyond the risk associated with the market at large.
+Most financial analysts define “alpha” as risk that a prudent investor must be compensated for beyond the risk associated with the market at large.
 Within the context of a financial due diligence analysis, this unsystematic risk is often referred to as the risk profile of the target company.
 This leads to important questions: What should the analyst be looking for?
 Which techniques can they use to identify the alpha within a target company that will help the investor assess the appropriate price and structure of a particular transaction?

 In this article, we will look at five types of unsystematic risk and the mitigating factors that an analyst should consider as part of their due diligence.
 These risks include:

 While the impact of concentrations may seem fairly obvious, an analyst needs to be aware of the many types of concentration risks a target company may have.

 Risk: A customer representing greater than 10 percent of the company’s revenues or contribution margin presents a possible negative impact on the target company’s ability to provide returns to the buyer.
 If that customer moves its business elsewhere or that customer’s business begins to decline, the subject company may find it difficult to replace those revenues and earnings.
 Assessing the stability of the customer and switching costs should be the focus of this analysis.

 Mitigating factors: The buyer may feel reassured about the concentration risk if management of the target company has nurtured multiple contacts with the customer at different levels of authority, and if the relationship is a longstanding one.

 Additionally, the concentration risk is offset if the target company:

 Risk: The risk of a product concentration lies in the vulnerability of the related revenue and contribution margin to technological obsolescence, expiration of intellectual property rights, and the higher relative economic value of substitutes.
 Additionally, the cost of the target company’s products relative to the overall cost of the customer’s end product will drive the customer to seek lower cost alternatives.